 The letter warns that unless a person is an advanced religious adept in the Church, no bodily experiences can be legitimately identified as spiritual.
 It also asks that Christians who have acknowledged the meditative role of body practices avoid the “exaggerations and partiality” of eastern methods.

 Postures and breathing, according to the letter, can become an “idol and thus an obstacle” to experiencing God.
 It also warns that such body practices “can degenerate into a cult of the body” with severe consequences, including “mental schizophrenia,” “psychic disturbance,” or “moral deviations.”
-Even innocuous comments by powerful, high-profile people, such as the Pope, can be co-opted and put in service of a conservative agenda.

 The Christian yogaphobic position leans on the misconception that yoga is definitively Hindu, an idea that ignores yoga’s actual history and lived reality.
 Selling Yoga cites many scholars who have shown that yoga has always taken a variety of forms in South Asia as Hindu, Buddhist, Jains, and others prescribed them.